Motorcyclist killed in crash on 51st Street east of Sheridan, Tulsa police say

-A motorcyclist was killed Tuesday evening in a crash on 51st Street, according to Tulsa police.
+A motorcyclist was killed in a crash on 51st Street on Tuesday evening, according to Tulsa police.

-Officers responded at 6:30 p.m. to the scene east of Sheridan Road, where witnesses reportedly were "attempting to provide life-saving measures" after the crash.
+Witnesses reportedly were “attempting to provide life-saving measures” when officers responded to the scene east of Sheridan Road about 6:30 p.m.

-A minivan had been attempting a left turn from 72nd East Avenue onto 51st Street when the westbound motorcyclist struck the driver's side door of the vehicle, Tulsa Police Sgt.
+A minivan had been attempting a left turn from 72nd East Avenue onto 51st Street when the westbound motorcyclist struck the van’s driver’s side door, Sgt.
 Dean Hidy said in a news release.

 “There was a helmet present at the scene, but it is unknown at this time if the motorcycle operator was wearing it at the time of the collision,” Hidy said.